-If you have a forward head posture because your upper back is excessively hunched, you may have thoracic kyphosis, otherwise known as hunchback.
+If you have a forward head posture and your upper back is excessively hunched, you may have thoracic kyphosis, otherwise known as hunchback.

-If you do, you must be proactive in improving your posture, because it puts a lot of pressure on your spine and tends to worsen with age.
+If you do feel you have bad posture you must be proactive in improving your posture, because it puts a lot of pressure on your spine and tends to worsen with age.

-As we sit more and more in front of our screens, mobiles and televisions your posture is only going to get worse.
+And the more you sit in front of your screens, mobiles and televisions your posture is only going to get worse.

 You want to fix it as early as possible—the longer you have it, the more health problems it can cause, including: